-Muhammad Ali is one of the most popular figures in the history of sports.
+Muhammad Ali was one of the most popular figures in the history of sports.
 He is currently recognized as one of the greatest Heavyweight boxers who ever lived.
-He's also a well known activist that stood up against the Vietnam War at the risk of his boxing career, and spoke at many colleges about human rights.
+He was also a well known activist that stood up against the Vietnam War at the risk of his boxing career, and spoke at many colleges about human rights.

 The beginning of a Legend

 Born Cassius Clay, the young child entered boxing after his brand new bike was stolen.
 He went to a police officer asking about his bike.
 When the officer told Cassius he couldn't help

 him, the young boy swore to the cop he would find and beat up the bike thief.
 The officer asked the boy if he ever fought anybody before.
 Cassius said no, but he wanted to fight the bike thief.
 The officer took the young boy to a boxing gym.
 At the gym, Cassius learned how to box and grown to like it a lot.
 He would spend all day after school in the boxing gym learning the boxing triad.
 When he got older, Cassius began to study the films of boxing greats like Joe Louis, Jack Johnson, and others.
 However, the boxer that caught Clay's eye the most, was Sugar Ray Robinson.
 Cassius admired the graceful boxing style of Robinson and began to model his boxing style after him.